mrkkrp/alga/README.md

 [![Build Status](https://travis-ci.org/mrkkrp/alga.svg?branch=master)](https://travis-ci.org/mrkkrp/alga)

 How to algorithmically control every aspect of music using familiar, robust
-tools: plugins, DAWs, etc. that have not built with this in mind?
+tools: plugins, DAWs, etc. that have not been built with this in mind?
 I've partially solved the problem in [MIDA](https://github.com/mrkkrp/mida) — program that generates MIDI files using simple, symmetric, declarative language.
 However, even though MIDA is a fine tool to create scores, it's